Appointing a Foreign National as Chairman of the Board of Directors

 Conclusion

 The process of appointing a foreign national as Chairman of the Board of Directors is a complex procedure that sits at the intersection of corporate and immigration law.
-Internally, the company must ensure that the election is conducted in proper form, that the related transaction is duly approved to establish the legal framework and avoid conflicts of interest, and that all relevant corporate requirements are met.
-In dealings with state authorities, the principal instrument is the procurement of an HQS work permit for the Chairman.
+Internally, the company must ensure that the Chairman is duly elected, that the related-party transaction is properly approved where required, and that all relevant corporate formalities are observed.
+In dealings with state authorities, the principal mechanism is obtaining of an HQS work permit for the Chairman.
 Adherence to these rules and requirements is what ensures the legitimacy of a foreign executive's presence and activity within a Russian company.